artakhak/ExtendibleTreeStructure/README.md

 		Message:[Menu object (Id:CommandIds.SaveToCloud), (ParentId:MenuIds.NoFileSelectedDefaultMenuBar), (DataStoreId:MenuIds.TextFileMenuObjects)] cannot be used as a child
                for [menu object (Id:MenuIds.NoFileSelectedDefaultMenuBar), (DataStoreId:MenuIds.TextFileMenuObjects)].
 ## Some more examples
-- The examples below show data stores as xml files (the code parses the xml file into collection of **IDataStore< TDataStoreItem>** objects), then an instance of **IDataStoreItemsCache< TNonCopyDataStoreItem, TDataStoreItemWrapper>** loaded from the data stores in xml file visualized into another xml file.
+- The examples below show data stores as xml files (the code parses the xml file into collection of **IDataStore&lt;TDataStoreItem&gt;** objects), then an instance of **IDataStoreItemsCache&lt;TNonCopyDataStoreItem, TDataStoreItemWrapper&gt;** loaded from the data stores in xml file visualized into another xml file.

 ## Simple example demonstrating copying a data store items from a different data store, and extending the copied data store with new child data store items (pretty similar to example above).